Details of the Porthpean Residential trip and parents’ meeting can Read more →

 Class 4 is a mixed year 5 and year 6 group.
 They are currently taught by Melissa Pinfield, the Deputy Headteacher.
-Mr Hunt works with the class on Monday afternoon teaching Art.
-They are supported by teaching assistants Heather Thomson and Jo Cocking.
+Mr Hunt works with the class on Monday afternoons teaching Art or Topic.
+Mrs Lane works with the Year 5 on Wednesday mornings.
+They are supported by teaching assistant Heather Thomson.

 Information from the teacher